 If there’s any theme here it is perhaps that being a prostitute is excellent training for being a spy.
 Marie is motivated by patriotism but it’s still a grubby and cruel game, a life of cheating and lies, of deception.
 And spies get treated no better than prostitutes.

-It’s very much a matter of style over substance but the style is enough to make this movie highly recommended.
+It might be very much a matter of style over substance but the style is more than enough to make this movie highly recommended.